 - .1 Unless otherwise specified, provide outside finishes on all enclosures in ANSI 61 Grey. - .2 The enclosures must be suitable for carrying the weight of the equipment mounted inside the panel and on the doors without any warpage.

 2.2 ENCLOSURES

-- .1 Provide Electrical NEMA Type 12 enclosures for ordinary locations. - .2 Provide Electrical NEMA Type 4X enclosures for Category 1 and 2 locations.
+- .1 Provide Electrical NEMA Type 12 enclosures for ordinary locations. - .2 Provide Electrical NEMA Type 4X enclosures for Category 1 and 2 locations in accordance with Section 26 05 00.

 2.3 WIRING AND ACCESSORIES